About New Things Under the Sun

 Send it to me!

-That said, to keep things short, I have to leave off relevant papers.
-Over time, I plan to return to topics and by building a network of links to previous newsletters, hopefully a more nuanced picture of the evolving state of research emerges.
+That said, to keep things short, I have to leave off relevant papers; I’m also not trying to write a comprehensive literature review every two weeks.
+However, over time, I plan to return to topics and by building a network of links to previous newsletters, hopefully a more nuanced picture of the evolving state of research emerges.